We can assist students with any questions regarding hiring requirements, payroll, taxes, forms, timecards, rates of pay, and pay dates.

 Social Security Tax (commonly known as FICA tax): While a student is “enrolled and regularly attending classes” at least half time, he or she is not required to pay Social Security and Medicare taxes.
 The IRS has provided guidelines to colleges which allow us to exempt students during any month that they are attending class, which means August through May.
 During June and July, all U.S. students will have FICA withholdings.

 Many international students are exempt from FICA withholding depending upon their visa type and status.

 Off Campus Jobs

-Students should carefully consider whether an off-campus job is the best choice.
+Students should carefully consider whether an off-campus job is a good choice.
 On campus employment is exempt from Social Security and Medicare taxes during the academic year as long as the student is enrolled at least half time.
 These taxes are worth $.0765 per dollar, or $.65 per hour additional for a pay rate of $8.25.
 Additionally, any work earned on campus under the Federal Work Study program is exempt from total earnings on the FAFSA, possibly increasing your eligibility for grants and loans.
 On-campus jobs also usually have more flexible hours and supervisors are more understanding of academic commitments, such as midterms.
-Lastly, you should take into account the total cost of having a car on campus.